Evidence-Based Psychotherapy for Valued Living

 About Dr. Heinz

-In addition to her private practice, Dr. Heinz is a research scientist at the National Center for Posttraumatic Stress Disorder at the Palo Alto VA Health Care System and Stanford University.
-Within this organization she conducts research to improve treatments for trauma and addiction, develops mobile mental health apps, and facilitates implementation of mobile health technology into VA care nation-wide.
-Dr. Heinz also works as a consultant advising on mental health strategy in the work place and specializes in entrepreneur well-being.
-Recently, she served as Vice President of the Redwood Psychological Association and is striving to increase global awareness of the intersection of climate change and mental health.
+In addition to her practice, Dr. Heinz is a clinical research scientist at the National Center for Posttraumatic Stress Disorder at the US Department of Veterans Affairs and Stanford University.
+Within these institutions she conducts research to improve treatments for trauma and related struggles, develops digital mental health solutions to democratize access to care, and facilitates implementation of mobile health technology into VA and community-based care nationwide.
+As a member of a wildfire-impacted community, Dr. Heinz champions educational and advocacy initiatives to increase global awareness and spark innovation in the intersection of climate change and mental health.
+Currently she is a National Science Foundation Climate and Health Scholar, an appointed member of the California Disaster Mental Health Coalition, and co-founder of The After Collective, a non-profit that harnesses psychological science and agentic AI to support disaster survivors.

 Education and Training